gowthamsiddarthademan/Wi-Fi_File_Sharing_App/README.md

 - **Local File Storage**: Files are stored on the server (in a shared directory) and can be downloaded.

 ### Installation
--Simply run the following command in your terminal or command prompt:
+- Simply run the following command in your terminal or command prompt:

 ```bash
 pip install flask
 ```

--This is the only library required to run your app.
+- This is the only library required to run your app.

 ### Project Structure